Deep Learning in the Sequence Space

 \subsubsection{Firms}

 We turn to inspecting the equilibrium policies.
 The left panel of figure \ref{fig:het_policy_firms} shows the density of firms across the capital grid for different simulated aggregate states.

 We can see that the distribution of firms across capital varies substantially.
-Due to the decreasing returns to scale production function, together with capital adjustment costs, this variation directly affects aggregate wages and dividends (see, \emph{e.g.}, equation \eqref{eq:firms_wage}), such that the households problem depends crucially on the firm distribution.
+Due to the decreasing returns to scale production function, together with capital adjustment costs, this variation directly affects aggregate wages and dividends (see, \emph{e.g.}, equation \eqref{eq:firms_wage}), such that the households' problem depends crucially on the firm distribution.

-The middle panel in figure \ref{fig:het_policy_households} shows the dividend policies of firms for different capital levels (horizontal axis) and different idiosyncratic productivity levels (represented by different colors).
+The middle panel in figure \ref{fig:het_policy_firms} shows the dividend policies of firms for different capital levels (horizontal axis) and different idiosyncratic productivity levels (represented by different colors).
 The shaded lines show the policies for several randomly selected aggregate states, and the solid lines show the mean taken over aggregate states.
-Each of the policy functions shows two kinks: at the first kink, the non-negativity constraint on dividends stops to bind.
+Each of the policy functions shows two kinks: at the first kink, the non-negativity constraint on dividends ceases to bind.
 At the second kink, firms switch from adjusting capital upward to adjusting it downward.
-The exact location of the kinks depends on the productivity level and the firms capital as well as on the aggregate state of the economy.
+The exact location of the kinks depends on the firm's productivity level and the aggregate state of the economy.

 Similarly, the right panel shows the policy functions for the KKT multiplier on the dividend constraint.
 Perhaps surprisingly, the multiplier for very low values of capital is larger for the low productivity values than for the high productivity values.
-This is the case because, while the firms are constraint for all three productivity levels, the high productivity firms are able to choose a higher capital level for the next period.
+This is the case because, while the firms are constrained for all three productivity levels, the high productivity firms are able to choose a higher capital level for the next period.
 As guaranteed by the monotonicity preserving neural network architecture, the shaded lines illustrate that the KKT multiplier is weakly decreasing and bounded from below by zero.